As the world races to ramp up spending to address climate change, one question looms large: Where will the money come from?

 As a global society, we must increase spending to at least $4.13 trillion every year by 20301 to fund an energy transition sufficient to keep the planet below a temperature rise of 1.5 degrees Celsius, according to a 2021 report by environmental think tank Climate Policy Initiative.
 That’s a lot.
 Especially compared to current spending.
-The annual global climate investment averaged a meager $632 billion per year over 2019 and 2020—15 percent of the $4.13 trillion target.
+The annual global climate investment averaged $632 billion per year over 2019 and 2020—15 percent of the $4.13 trillion target.

 That $632 billion accounts for direct investment in things like infrastructure, energy efficiency, and other big-ticket initiatives around systemic change to mitigate or adapt to climate change.
 (The numbers don’t include donations or the funding of things like research and development or public information campaigns.)

 Here’s another critical number: $3.5 trillion.
 That’s the gap.
 That’s how much more money the world needs to spend every year, on top of what’s happening now to reach the goals of the Paris Agreement.
 So who’s gonna fill it?

 “Finance is …possibly the most important lever for the low-carbon economic transition.”

 Despite the shortfall in current climate finance, there is growing optimism that nations, organizations, and individuals will rally to meet the challenge—with their checkbooks at the ready

 “Finance is a huge lever, and possibly the most important lever, for the low-carbon economic transition,” Cooper Wetherbee, an analyst with the think tank Climate Policy Initiative (CPI), told me in an interview in March 2021, “if we use it correctly.”

 To understand what that means, here’s the Means & Matters guide to the myriad groups, sectors, and industries pouring billions into climate action, whether it’s through sustainable infrastructure, innovation, carbon offsetting activities, and individual actions to minimize emissions.